To whom is this relevant?

 What is being trialled and where?

-This research is a multi-centre study of the ability of the oral drug IRL790 to reduce dyskinesia.
-There are Study Centres at Derriford Hospital, Plymouth, at Torbay Hospital, Torquay and in Cornwall (location details awaited).
-This is a double-blind randomised placebo-controlled trial, so the Trial staff will not know whether you have been assigned to the drug or the placebo.
+This research at Derriford Hospital in Plymouth is part of a European study of the ability the oral drug Foligliurax to reduce the motor complications of levodopa therapy.
+This is a double-blind randomised placebo-controlled Trial, meaning that neither you nor anyone in Derriford know whether you have been assigned the drug or the placebo.

 What is involved?